-What’s not included in those numbers are the 1000+ people I’ve shared art methods and non-mural activities with in classrooms, in my garage-studio, or in their 30th floor San Francisco venture capital office suite.
+What’s not included in those numbers are the 1000+ people I’ve shared art methods and non-mural activities with in classrooms, in my former garage-studio, in their 30th floor San Francisco venture capital office suite, or in my shiny new space.
 I haven’t sat down to enumerate those experiences yet. 😉

 This is the spirit of All Hands Art.
 We’re here to engage you in the goodness of making stuff with your hands.
 Because you were, in fact, born to do this.
 (I know you think you're the only person on earth who really wasn't—no, really, you're serious, you have zero creative ability.
 Yeah, yeah, I say.
 I've heard all that before from nearly every person over age 10 that I've ever worked with.
 Now that you've aired your disclaimer, can we please just start making stuff?)